AriFordsham/GHCWiki/repositories.md

 - The patch will be mirrored and converted to git by the mirror script, in the repo [ http://darcs.haskell.org/git-mirrors/Cabal/.git/](http://darcs.haskell.org/git-mirrors/Cabal/.git/)
 - You then need to pull from [ http://darcs.haskell.org/git-mirrors/Cabal/.git/](http://darcs.haskell.org/git-mirrors/Cabal/.git/) into `libraries/Cabal` in a regular GHC tree, validate, and push to the GHC Cabal repo, [ http://darcs.haskell.org/packages/Cabal.git/](http://darcs.haskell.org/packages/Cabal.git/)

+Note that a git hook prevents you from pushing patches to the ghc repos until they are already in the git mirror repos, so that we cannot forget to send changes upstream.

 This table shows, for each repository in a GHC tree, where the central repository is, and what mirrors there are.

 <table><tr><th>darcs</th>